civiccc/react-waypoint/README.md

 />
 ```

-Waypoints can have children, allowing you to track when a section of content
+Waypoints can take a child, allowing you to track when a section of content
 enters or leaves the viewport.
+For details, see [Children](#children), below.

 ```jsx
 <Waypoint onEnter={this._handleEnter}>